-Leaders and managers are asking many valid questions: how they can maintain productivity and a positive work environment when their employees span many generations, all having different needs and goals?
-Not only is the issue at hand how to attract and motivate them at work but retaining these employees requires unique strategies for each group.
+Leaders and managers are asking many valid questions: how can they maintain productivity and a positive work environment when their employees span generations, all with different needs and goals?
+Not only is the issue at hand how to attract and motivate them at work, but retaining these employees requires unique strategies for each group.

-In Canada, 82% of the current workforce is made up of the three larger generations; the Boomers, the GenXers, and the Millennials.
+In Canada, 82% of the current workforce comprises the three larger generations; the Boomers, the GenXers, and the Millennials.
 Being in such varying phases of their lives, all these generations have very different working styles, career ambitions, and motivators.
-Leaders need to take into consideration where these employees are in their lives and what their long-term goals are career-wise.
+Leaders need to consider where these employees are in their lives and their long-term goals career-wise.
 The Harvard Business Review advises that it is the manager’s job to help employees recognize that they bring different things to the table with distinct sets of skills.

 Understanding what motivates each generation is critical to effective management.
 Inspiring innovation among your employees and creating a culture that supports it can help drive business growth.
 Let’s dive more deeply into each generation to identify what motivates them and how you can retain them.

 About 50% of the working Baby Boomers currently hold positions of leadership.
-This generation is quite competitive in the workplace and they have a strong passion for adding value and sharing their knowledge.
-Boomers, being the eldest of their teams, want respect for their tenure and level of expertise.
-With many Boomers heading for retirement, employers need to be prepared to fill the large gap they’ll leave behind.
+This generation is quite competitive in the workplace, and they have a strong passion for adding value and sharing their knowledge.
+Boomers, the eldest of their teams, want respect for their tenure and expertise.
+With many Boomers heading for retirement, employers must be prepared to fill the large gap they’ll leave behind.

 - Benefits and rewards

 Retaining Baby Boomers

 - Use mentoring programs to transfer knowledge